tomdengler/CD_Project01/codebook.md

 ###Variable name mapping
 The original data set contained data points for 561 variables which were either time based data or filtered data, prefixed by "t" and "f" respectively.
-These variables were filtered to only include the 66 variable names for mean() and std().
+The data files themselves did not include column names, the column names were available from the features.txt file.
+These variables were filtered to include only the 66 variable names for mean() and std().
 The variable names were then simplified to remove "-" and "()".
 The data for these variables was then summarized by subject and activity and subsequently averaged by subject and activity.
-The resulting mapping of original variable names to averaged variable names is as follows:
+The resulting mapping of original variable names to averaged variable names is as listed in the table below.

+**Week 4 lecture notes:** - Week 4 of the course details how variable names should be simplified in typical R applications.
+According to the lecture, they should not contain underscores and they should not contain mixed case.
+While this is totally counter to what I have been taught elsewhere (I have been programming for over 40 years),  I would have implemented this in the function `prettyNames()`.
+As it stands, my current implementation uses Camel case and underscores for column names.

 |Original                    | Simplified                     |
 |:---------------------------|:-------------------------------|